stojsavljevic/graphql-spring-examples/graphql-kickstart/README.md

 	- Kickstart 14.1.0 with SB 2.7.8 handles it properly but needs additional configuration that is commented out in `SecurityConfig.java`.
 The same configuration doesn't work here - authentication is not found at all for subscriptions.
 * WebSocket subscriptions in Apollo v3 client from `graphql-core` don't work.
 	- `graphql-transport-ws` protocol not supported: [GitHub Issue](https://github.com/graphql-java-kickstart/graphql-java-servlet/issues/455).
 	- It has it's own Apollo client.
-The source is in `/src/main/apollo-frontend` and output is [this](http://localhost:8080/apollo/index.html) and it uses deprecated `subscriptions-transport-ws` library (`graphql-ws` protocol).
+The source is in `/src/main/apollo-frontend` and it uses deprecated `subscriptions-transport-ws` library (`graphql-ws` protocol).
 * WebSocket subscriptions in both custom and integrated GraphiQL don't work well with security.

 ## SSE Subscriptions